 The 21st century has already witnessed revolutions in Ukraine, Egypt, Tunisia, and Libya, alongside other uprisings and transformational movements that reach all over the world.
 Although these movements had their roots in earlier movements and revolutions, they are different from their predecessors.
 For one, these movements are increasingly non-violent, and secondly, they are less ideologically driven.
 Maria Armoudian discusses how revolutions have changed this century with Leandro Vergara-Camus, John Foran, and Jack A. Goldstone.

 Leandro Vergara-Camus is a Professor in Development Studies at SOAS University of London.
-He is the author of Land and Freedom: The MST, the Zapatistas and Peasant Alternatives to Neoliberalism.
+He is an expert on Latin American protest movements and is the author of Land and Freedom: The MST, the Zapatistas and Peasant Alternatives to Neoliberalism.

 John Foran is a Professor of Sociology at the University of California, Santa Barbara.
-He is the editor of Revolution in the Making of the Modern World: Social Identities, Globalization and Modernity.
+He is an expert in 21st-century political movements and is the editor of Revolution in the Making of the Modern World: Social Identities, Globalization and Modernity.

 Jack A. Goldstone is a Professor of Public Policy at George Mason University.
-He is the author of Revolution and Rebellion in the Early Modern World.
+He is an expert in social movements and is the author of Revolution and Rebellion in the Early Modern World.

 John Foran: The twentieth century was a very revolutionary period, particularly in what was known as the third world in Latin America, Africa, and Asia.
 In the course of that century there were maybe five or six great revolutions, so-called social revolutions which transformed not only government, but the whole social structure and sometimes the economy.
 And revolutions by definition also require the participation of mass numbers of people to make them.
 So a revolution is a way of making history by a society.
 And in these revolutions, the five or six principal revolutions of the 20th century, maybe starting with the Mexican Revolution in 1910 to 1920; the Russian Revolution which was not a Third World revolution but took place in 1917; the Chinese Revolution which spanned several decades before Mao Zedong and the Communists came to power in China in 1949; the Cuban Revolution under Fidel Castro which took power on January 1st, 1959; and in the year of 1979 there were two revolutions, one in Iran which overthrew the Shah and another in Nicaragua which overthrew the dictator Somoza.